Trump protecting medical providers who oppose abortion

 "President Trump promised the American people that his administration would vigorously uphold the rights of conscience and religious freedom," acting HHS Secretary Eric Hargan said in a statement.
 "That promise is being kept today."

+Roger Severino, director of the HHS civil rights office, said that during the Obama era, 10 complaints were filed involving religious and conscience rights.
+Since Donald Trump won the White House, the office has received 34 complaints.

 Religious and social conservatives are a core constituency for the Trump administration.
-President Donald Trump will address via satellite Friday's annual anti-abortion march in Washington.
+Trump will address via satellite Friday's annual anti-abortion march in Washington.

 Democratic Sen. Patty Murray of Washington was quick to criticize the administration's decision to create the new office.